-Frequently asked questions about ordering Rob Meixner - Bracelets.
+Frequently asked questions about ordering Rob Meixner - Jewelry.

 This is a process better left up to the buyer; however, there are some points to keep in mind.
 Some of the larger and heavier bracelets can't be made to fit on a small wrist.
 They would look out of proportion and may be uncomfortable to wear.
 Otherwise, any style, in either sterling silver or gold, can be made to fit any wrist.
 The heavier bracelets especially, can be made to fit a man's wrist.
 Yes, I sell a lot of bracelets for men.